Symbian: History

 Nokia became the major contributor to Symbian's code, since it then possessed the development resources for both the Symbian OS core and the user interface.
 Since then Nokia maintained its own code repository for the platform development, regularly releasing its development to the public repository.
 Symbian was intended to be developed by a community led by the Symbian Foundation, which was first announced in June 2008 and which officially launched in April 2009.
-Its objective was to publish the source code for the entire Symbian platform under the OSI and FSF approved EPL).
-The code was published under EPL on 4 February 2010; Symbian Foundation reported this event to be the largest codebase moved to Free software in history.
+Its objective was to publish the source code for the entire Symbian platform under the EPL.
+This was accomplished on 4 February 2010; the Symbian Foundation reported this event to be the largest codebase moved to Free software in history.

 However, some important components within Symbian OS were licensed from third parties, which prevented the foundation from publishing the full source under EPL immediately; instead much of the source was published under a more restrictive Symbian Foundation License (SFL) and access to the full source code was limited to member companies only, although membership was open to any organisation.
 Also, the Free software Qt framework was introduced to Symbian in 2010, as the primary upgrade path to MeeGo, which was to be the next mobile operating system to replace and supplant Symbian on high-end devices; Qt was by its nature free and very convenient to develop with.
 Several other frameworks were deployed to the platform, among them Standard C and C++, Python, Ruby, and Adobe Flash Lite.
 IDEs and SDKs were developed and then released for free, and application software (app) development for Symbian picked up.

 In November 2010, the Symbian Foundation announced that due to changes in global economic and market conditions (and also a lack of support from members such as Samsung and Sony Ericsson), it would transition to a licensing-only organisation; Nokia announced it would take over the stewardship of the Symbian platform.
 Symbian Foundation would remain the trademark holder and licensing entity and would only have non-executive directors involved.

 With market share sliding from 39% in Q32010 to 31% in Q42010, Symbian was losing ground to iOS and Android quickly, eventually falling behind Android in Q42010.
 Stephen Elop was appointed the CEO of Nokia in September 2010, and on 11 February 2011, he announced a partnership with Microsoft that would see Nokia adopt Windows Phone as its primary smartphone platform, and Symbian would be gradually phased out, together with MeeGo.
 As a consequence, Symbian's market share fell, and application developers for Symbian dropped out rapidly.
 Research in June 2011 indicated that over 39% of mobile developers using Symbian at the time of publication were planning to abandon the platform.